"All of Me": Mining Users' Attributes from their Public Spotify Playlists: Dataset

-\paragraph{Survey results and validation} We received a total of 1081 responses from individuals across 76 different countries, spanning an age range of 13 to 55 years.\footnote{Participants under the age of 13 were excluded to adhere to European regulations, as further detailed in the Ethical Consideration section.} Subsequently, we excluded respondents who did not pass the attention test or had no publicly accessible playlists on Spotify, resulting in 739 users constituting our final dataset.
-Table~\ref{tab:distribution} reports the distributions of our targets at user and playlist levels.
-Similar to previous works~\cite{tricomi2023attribute,chen2014effectiveness,bunian2017modeling}, we grouped \feature{age} in bins of interest (e.g., underage), and the results of personality traits, which range from 0 to 100, into three categories, differentiating low, middle, or high scores (boundaries = [33.3, 66.6, 100]).
-Our distributions align to global Spotify statistics\cite{spotifysurv}.
-For instance, 58\% of users are Male (our is 68\%), and the majority of users (62\%) are in the age range 18-35 (we also have the majority in the range 18-30).
-The majority of our participants are European (40\%) and North American (33\%), similar to the global distribution (34\% and 24\%, respectively)~\cite{spotifycountr}.
-Despite being far smaller than the overall amount of Spotify users, such a number still allows us to draw statistically significant results.
-Indeed, we are above the minimum sample size of 384 required by setting a confidence level of 95\%, a margin of error of 5\%, a population proportion of 50\%, and a population size of 500 million~\cite{kotrlik2001organizational}.
+\paragraph{Survey results and validation} We received 739 valid responses from 76 different countries, age range 13--55.\footnote{Participants under the age of 13 were excluded to adhere to European regulations, as further detailed in the Ethical Consideration section.} Table~\ref{tab:distribution} reports the user and playlist distributions of our targets, which can differ since users can have an arbitrary number of playlists.
+Similar to previous works~\cite{tricomi2023attribute,bunian2017modeling}, we grouped \feature{age} in bins of interest (e.g., underage), and personality traits into low, middle, and high scores ([0, 33.3), [33.3, 66.6), [66.6, 100]).
+Our distributions align to global Spotify statistics\cite{spotifysurv, spotifycountr}.
+Our number of Spotify users is above the minimum sample size~\cite{kotrlik2001organizational} of 384 required to draw statistically significant results, with a confidence level of 95\%, a margin of error of 5\%, a population proportion of 50\%, and a population size of 500 millions.

-\textbf{Remark.} It is crucial to emphasize that our primary objective is to establish the existence of a connection between users' playlists and personal attributes.
-However, this relationship may exhibit variations in a broader and more representative context.
+\textbf{Remark.} Our primary objective is to establish the existence of a connection between users' playlists and personal attributes.
+However, given the limited dataset and possible biases, this relationship may exhibit variations in a broader and more representative context (e.g., wider sample size, finer attributes granularity).
 Nonetheless, all our analyses are rigorously validated through statistical tests, ensuring the robustness and reliability of our findings.

-\paragraph{Retrieving data from Spotify} Leveraging the official Spotify API\footnote{https://developer.spotify.com/}, we systematically gathered the public playlists of our participants by means of their Spotify ID.
-Each API call yields a JSON file per playlist, containing details about the playlist owner (e.g., Spotify ID and nickname) and the playlist's constituent tracks (comprising track names, artists, and the dates when tracks were added to the playlist).
-In the following sections, we discuss in deep our data.